Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \section{Evaluation Science}

 Following the model design of predictive ADS, an equally important consideration is how to \emph{evaluate} whether these systems are working (or will work) as intended.
 In the context of ADS, \textbf{\emph{evaluation science} is the scientific process of quantifying the gap between articulated expectations for a system and the measured reality of that system's behavior or output} ~\citep{raji2022anatomy,mathison2004encyclopedia}.
-Effective evaluation of predictive ADS systems must involve studying whether their use and prediction aligns with their stated intent and underlying policy objectives, while balancing tradeoffs in resource allocation, e.g., between pre- and post-deployment assessments.

-There are multiple evaluation approaches that could provide meaningful evidence to assess common claims about ADS.
+Multiple evaluation approaches provide meaningful evidence to assess claims about ADS.
 A widely used approach for performance measurement is \emph{benchmarking} (Section \ref{sec:eval_perf_meas}), which evaluates the predictive statistics of the model underlying the ADS, such as accuracy, ROC scores, or F1 metrics on curated datasets, against a chosen proxy outcome.
 However, while useful, benchmarking provides only partial evidence for the performance of ADS, as high predictive accuracy alone rarely meets the real-world objectives of ADS deployments \citep{liu2023actionability,perdomo2023difficult}.
 There may also be concerns with the \emph{validity} of the evaluation (\Cref{sec:eval:valid}) due to \emph{measurement challenges} such as label bias and proxy-construct mismatch.